TitoMoi/servihelper/README.md

 1. **Use only google drive _(or other solution)_ to centralize and share copies of servihelper.**

    - Do not enable: config -> online mode.
-   - Required knowledge of how to install and run google drive desktop app _(or other solution)_
+   - Required knowledge of how to install and run google drive desktop app _(or other desktop solution)_
    - Your responsability to ensure that you have the last backup before working.
-   - Import the last backup, work locally and export it to the shared folder. _(little complexity and a bit of overhead later, on finish you have to save your backup to the shared folder and notify, **this is the most robust approach and the one i recommend**)_
+   - Import the last backup, work locally and export it to the shared folder. _(little complexity and a bit of overhead later, on finish you have to save your backup to the shared folder and notify, **✅ this is the most robust approach and the one i recommend**)_

-2. **Export the app data from administrator one and importing in the app of the administrator two sharing the copy through email or whatsapp _(not recommended)_**
+2. **Export the app data from administrator one and importing in the app of the administrator two sharing the copy through email or whatsapp _(⚠️ not recommended)_**

    - Do not activate: config -> online mode.
    - Do not use shared folder _(google drive or others...)_
    - _(Easy, no complexity but an overhead to understand wich and where is the latest copy)_

-3. **Enable built in online mode with a shared folder _(google drive, one drive... also not recommended)_**
+3. **Enable built in online mode with a shared folder _(google drive, one drive... ⚠️ also not recommended)_**

    - Enable: config -> online mode _(Required setup inside Servihelper in the config section to configure the shared folder)_
-   - Required knowledge of how to install and run google drive desktop app _(or other solution)_
+   - Required knowledge of how to install and run google drive desktop app _(or other desktop solution)_
    - Your responsability to ensure that all files are synchronized before working.
    - Warning: Sometimes data is not updated on real time.
    - _(this way of work has configuration complexity but later has less overhead, just check you are online and google drive is working and files are up to date)_

-**Paid mode**:
+**Paid mode 💲**:
 Configure a remote desktop and avoid the need to export and import data manually.
-This requires a person with medium/advanced skills and a bit of overhead to configure _(not recommended)_
+This requires a person with medium/advanced skills and a bit of overhead to configure.
+And also a platform mantainance over time _(⚠️ not recommended)_

 [Guide to configure a remote desktop with kamatera](./KAMATERA.md)